opennetworktools/netmap/README.md

 # Netmap

-Netmap stands for Network Mapper, a visualizer for your inventory of network devices.
+Netmap stands for Network Mapper, a tool that maps your inventory of network devices and creates a graph to visualize.
 Netmap starts collecting LLDP information with a single device credential and recursively lookup to create a graph.
 At the moment the tool supports only Arista devices.

-Built with love by Roopesh and friends in Go.

 ## Getting Started

-## Installing using Curl
+## Install using Curl

 ```
 curl -s https://raw.githubusercontent.com/opennetworktools/netmap/refs/heads/main/install.sh | bash